 Any data that ends up in our platform is first vetted for accuracy.
-Take our integration with Google Analytics (GA) for example, which provides an overview of how your Connected TV (CTV) ads are performing against your other digital marketing channels, like search or display.
+Take our integration with Google Analytics (GA) for example, which provides an overview of how your Connected TV (CTV) ads are performing against your other digital marketing channels.
 Our Cross Device Verified Visits proprietary attribution model gives credit only when it’s due – so a user would have to first view a CTV ad to completion and then consequently visit your website, in order for this data to be logged in GA.

 TikTok’s targeting capabilities are limited – advertisers can target based on geographic location, age, gender, OS, device type and high-level interests – but nowhere near the level of precision of other advertising platforms like Connected TV.
 MNTN partners with leading data-provider, Oracle Data Cloud, to access over 40,000 third-party audience segments.
 Whether it’s targeting based on demographic, customer behavior, high-value customers or a mix of all of these – we have it covered.

 What about retargeting?
 TikTok allows advertisers to upload the IDs of existing TikTok users and remarket to them that way, but this is limited to platform users, who tend to skew to a younger audience.
-MNTN Performance TV lets advertisers retarget any way that suits them – either to television screens, display or mobile.
+MNTN Performance TV lets advertisers retarget any way that suits them – and to devices like Connected TV and mobile.
 It’s truly a multi-platform, multi-device solution.

 Unfortunately, it’s not all fun, games and trending dances on TikTok – like many companies built off a user generated content model, brand safety seems to be a prevalent concern.
 The Financial Times exposed moderation problems citing evidence of violence, hate speech, sexually explicit and bullying.
 The company is also facing a national backlash and ban for its suspect use of customer data.
 Connected TV advertising isn’t under this same scrutiny, and shields advertisers from data privacy concerns.
 We only pair CTV content against 125+ premium brand-safe TV networks that have been curated for their ability to drive performance.